Actions API

 Follow a User:

-const follow = await api.actions.post({
+const follow = await api.actions.create({

 type: 'FLLW',